Content Navigation

 Fact Name Description

-Filing Deadline The form must be filed with the IRS by January 31 of the year following the tax year in which the income was paid.
+Filing Deadline The deadline for filing the 1099-MISC form with the IRS is typically January 31st of the year following the tax year.

-Penalties Failure to file the form or incorrect information may result in penalties, which can vary based on how late the form is filed.
+Penalties Failing to file the 1099-MISC on time can result in penalties.
+These can vary based on how late the form is filed.

 Guide to Using IRS 1099-MISC

-4. Enter Recipient’s Information: In the “Recipient” section, fill in the recipient's name, address, and TIN.
+3. Enter the Recipient's Information.
+Include the recipient's name, address, and TIN.

 Get Answers on IRS 1099-MISC